 One of Cancer Focus NI’s main aims is to support world-class, cutting-edge research into the causes, treatment and prevention of cancer.
-Many cancers previously thought to be incurable are now being treated successfully as a result of scientific research.
+Many cancers previously thought to be incurable are now being treated successfully as a result of important work in this field.

 Research will benefit future generations but it can also help cancer patients here and now.
-We fund translational cancer research at the Centre for Cancer Research and Cell Biology (CCRCB) in Queen’s University, Belfast.
-Translational research applies findings from the laboratory directly into a working clinic environment – finding practical applications of the research undertaken.
-We also fund psychosocial research that looks at patients’ experience of the cancer journey and how it can be improved.
+We fund translational cancer research at the Centre for Cancer Research and Cell Biology (CCRCB) in Queen’s University Belfast.
+This applies findings from the laboratory directly into a working clinic environment – finding practical applications of the research undertaken.
+We also fund psychosocial studies that looks at patients’ experience of the cancer journey and how it can be improved.

-If you want to find out more on the research Cancer Focus NI funds contact Joyce on firstname.lastname@example.org or 028 9066 3281.
+To find out more about the work Cancer Focus NI funds contact Julie McConville on 028 9068 0744 or email firstname.lastname@example.org